How to start writing an R package

 NULL

-To run all your package’s unit tests, use the following command:
+To run faster your package’s unit tests, use the following command:

 > devtools::test()